Devolutions/devolutions-labs/azure-lab-access.md

 ![Lab VM - Stopped](./images/azure_lab_vm_stopped.png)

-The virtual machine is initially stopped, so click on the toggle button to start it, then wait a few minutes:
+The virtual machine is initially stopped, so click on the toggle button to start it, then wait a few minutes (5):

 ![Lab VM - Starting](./images/azure_lab_vm_starting.png)